Long-Time Limits of Local Operator Entanglement in Interacting Integrable Models: LOE for General Integrable Models

 A generic interacting integrable model like the Heisenberg spin chain has two key features---(i)~the existence of dispersive quasiparticles and (ii)~the rapidity-dependence of the scattering phase shifts---that distinguish it from Rule 54.
 These features also make such models intractable.
 In this section, instead, we study a toy model that captures feature~(ii), by generalizing Rule 54 to a model with $K$ inequivalent flavors of quasiparticles.
 Eventually, we will take $K \sim N$.
 Each of the $K$ flavors is still nondispersive, and the $K$ scattering phase shifts (that a left-mover of one flavor has with all right-movers) are taken to be incommensurate real numbers.
 Thus, as phrased, the $K$-flavor model does not have a lattice realization; it can be regarded as a nondispersive hard-rod gas in the continuum.
 However, one can still define and analyze diagonal operators (which map to states) exactly as in Rule 54.

 In the $K$-flavor model, a marked quasiparticle dephases over time between states with distinct vectors $\vec{N} = (N_1 \ldots N_K), \sum_{\alpha=1}^K N_\alpha \leq L$.
-Therefore, in the late-time limit, the operator density matrix is diagonal in $\vec{N}$, and its entropy is lower-bounded by the Shannon entropy of the probability distribution of the infinite temperature state over $\vec{N}$ sectors.
+Therefore, in the late-time limit, the operator density matrix is approximately diagonal in $\vec{N}$, and its entropy scales at least with the Shannon entropy of the probability distribution of the infinite temperature state over $\vec{N}$ sectors.

 Then, the (categorical) sector probability distribution is

 To understand the entropy of this distribution, we can leverage a saddle point at $O\l 1 \r$ occupation per flavor.
 A potentially competing contribution from $O\l L \r$ filling in $O\l 1 \r$ flavors (due to the non-trivial multiplicities) can be ruled out.
 Around this saddle point, the distribution can be approximated by the (equal-probability) multinomial distribution: let $\sum_{\alpha}N_{\alpha} = N$, then